InsurChain/insur-wallet-ui/README.md

 ### Getting started

-Graphene-UI depends node Node.js, and version 6+ is required.
+InsurChain-UI depends node Node.js, and version 6+ is required.
 It has not yet been tested with v7.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).